TimotheeTailleur/P2016_LasTortugasDeLasGalapagos/README.md

 ## Getting Started

 ### Packages
+MVC based App :
+#### Model :
-* project.database : Database managers for each user story
+* model.database : Database managers for each user story
-* project.datarecovery : Handles data recovery from the StackExchangeApi using the Java sdk by SanjivSingh (see credits)
+* model.datarecovery : Handles data recovery from the StackExchangeApi using the Java sdk by SanjivSingh (see credits)
+* model.schema : Complementary classes to the StackExchangeApi SDK (for instance: TopUser represents a top Answerer in given tags)
+* model.user : User Classes through which access to the ApiManagers methods should be done

+#### View :
-* project.main : Main package with project entry point
+* view.main : Main package with project entry point
-* project.schema : Classes not in the StackExchangeApi sdk that we needed
+* view.ref : Login page and common elements of GUI windows (ex : footer with the exit button)
+* view.users : GUI for each user stories ; each displayed in a different tab

+#### Controller :
+* controller : UserFactory
-* project.user : Implementations of user Oauth authentication and functionalities
+* controller.userParameter : Classes handling each user story's parameters

 ### User Stories
 * Alice : Get recent unanswered questions in your top tags.
 Find out which users have more badges than you.
 Sort the questions you've answered to by their popularity